 Sanderson says he isn’t willing to give up just yet and is exploring if there are any other possible avenues.
 One possibility is that his homeowner’s policy might cover this theft.

-How can you make sure your PayPal transactions are safe?
+How can you make sure you don’t fall for a scam on PayPal

 Whether you are a buyer or a seller who uses PayPal to send or receive payments, the PayPal User agreement is your friend.
 It’s a lengthy document, but to make sure that you conduct all of your PayPal transactions in the safest possible way, it’s imperative to familiarize yourself with it.

-- If you’re a buyer, you’ll want to pay close attention to the page that explains the criteria for PayPal’s Purchase Protection.
+- Read and understand PayPal’s Purchase Protection Plan: If you’re a buyer, you’ll want to pay close attention to the page that explains the criteria for PayPal’s Purchase Protection.

-- If you are also selling items, then make sure you understand all the criteria for transactions to be covered under PayPal’s Seller Protection.
+- Familiarize yourself with PayPal’s Seller Protection Plan: If you are also selling items, then make sure you understand all the criteria for transactions to be covered under PayPal’s Seller Protection.

 - Don’t let a buyer or seller’s sense of urgency cloud your judgment.
 Criminals — online and in real life — depend on catching their victims off-guard.
 They do so by forcing these fraudulent transactions to take place as quickly as possible.
 Unfortunately, in this case, Sanderson went against his better judgment and allowed a stranger to come to his house.
 That was a costly mistake and one he won’t ever make again.